-4.1.Only cash donations are allowed under subsection 44(6) of the ITA 1967.

-- 4.2.
-The donation under subsection44(6) of the ITA 1967 can be channelled to: - i.
-National Disaster Management Agency, Prime Minister's Department; or - Institution or organisation or fund approved under subsection 44(6) of the ITA 1967. - 4.3.
+- 4.1.Only cash donations are allowed under subsection 44(6) of the ITA 1967. - 4.2.
+The donation under subsection 44(6) of the ITA 1967 can be channelled to: - National Disaster Management Agency, Prime Minister's Department; or - ii.
+Institution or organisation or fund approved under subsection 44(6) of the ITA - 4.3.
 An institution or organisation or fund that has been approved under subsection 44(6) of the ITA 1967 is eligible for such contribution / donation.
 There is no need to reapply for approval under this subsection. - 4.4.
-The supporting documents needed for income tax deduction claimed under the subsection 44(6) are as below:

-4.4.1.National Disaster

-Management Agency, Prime Minister's Department.

-- i.
-Government Official Receipt (Kew.
-38);

-- ii.
-Money transfer slip via ATM;

-- iii.
-Cheque deposit machine slip;

-- iv.
-Deposit slip via bank counter;

-- v.
-Online payment slip;

-- vi.
-Transfer slip via Interbank Giro (IBG Transfer);

-- vii.
-Receipt of Real Time Electronic Transfer of Funds and Securities (RENTAS) System; or

-- viii.
-Telegraphic transfer receipt with advice of credit.
+The supporting documents needed for income tax deduction claimed under the subsection 44(6) are as below: 4.4.1.National Disaster Management Agency, Prime Minister's Department. - Government Official Receipt (Kew.
+38); - ii.
+Money transfer slip via ATM; - iii.
+Cheque deposit machine slip; - iv.
+Deposit slip via bank counter; - v.
+Online payment slip; - vi.
+Transfer slip via Interbank Giro (IBG Transfer); - vii.
+Receipt of Real Time Electronic Transfer of Funds and Securities (RENTAS) System: or - viii.
+Telegraphic transfer receipt with advice of credit. - 4.4.2.
+Institution or organisation or fund approved under subsection 44(6) of the ITA 1967. - Official receipt that has been approved by the IRBM.